SzymonRojek/df-automation-tests/README.md

    Developed a utility method that verifies whether the correct outbound and return routes are displayed after a search is performed.

    Initial failures in tests for routes were caused by:
-   - A modal popup (e.g. cookie consent) blocking UI interactions.
+   - A modal popup (e.g. ky-notice) blocking UI interactions.
    - Timing issues where quote elements were not fully visible or loaded.

    These issues were partially mitigated.
 The tests now: